tuq69550/lab4-deployment-strategies/README.md

 ![screenshot](screenshots/fig18.png)

-The service selector was patched to `track=green`, shifting traffic from blue to green pods.
+The service selector was patched to track=green, shifting traffic from blue to green pods.
 After the change, all requests returned version v2 responses with HTTP 200 status codes.
 This confirms the blue-green cutover was successful.
 Switching selectors instead of redeploying pods allows near-instant transitions.
 This step demonstrates how blue-green deployments minimize downtime during upgrades.

 ---